York House, Strand: Legacy

-In the early 19th century the designation York House was revived by the palatial York House, built in the Stable Yard, St. James's Palace, for the Duke of York, brother of George IV and heir apparent.
-Foundations were begun to designs by Robert Smirke, who was quickly replaced by Benjamin Dean Wyatt and his brother Philip; when the Duke died in 1827, deeply in debt with the house unfinished, it was subsequently completed as Stafford House; its gilded interiors by Sir Charles Barry for Stafford's heir, the Duke of Sutherland, inspired Queen Victoria's famous remark about "coming from my house to your palace".
+In the early 19th century the designation York House was revived by the palatial York House, built in the Stable Yard, St. James's Palace, for Frederick, Duke of York, brother of George IV and heir apparent.
+Foundations were begun to designs by Robert Smirke, who was quickly replaced by Benjamin Dean Wyatt and his brother Philip; when the Duke died in 1827, deeply in debt with the house unfinished, it was subsequently completed as Stafford House; its gilded interiors by Sir Charles Barry for George Sutherland-Leveson-Gower, 2nd Duke of Sutherland, inspired Queen Victoria's famous remark about "coming from my house to your palace".

 The name is carried today by a commercial building in Portugal Street, Kingsway, London.

 The York Watergate is at the centre of the song "London Plane" by progressive rock band Big Big Train on their 2016 album Folklore.
 The song is written from the perspective of a nearby London plane tree that was a sapling at the time of the construction of the Watergate in 1626 and tells of the stories that such a tree may have witnessed in the years since.